 The current system of unpaid Parental Leave will continue to exist alongside this new flexible parental leave system.
 Under the new law, unpaid Parental Leave has been extended from 13 to 18 weeks for each child and from April 2015 it will be available for parents of all children up to the age of 18.

 It is important that both you and your employer understand your rights and obligations in this regard, you should refer to your organisation’s policy in regards to this procedure.
-If you have questions regarding the leave you are entitled to, please contact a member of the Employment Team on 01279 755777 or get in touch with Darren Hayward, Head of our Employment Team.
+If you have questions regarding the leave you are entitled to, please contact a member of the Employment Team on 01279 755777 or get in touch with Gary Smith, Partner in our Employment Team.